 of water and nutrients

-The rate of these processes increases with an increase in
+rate of these processes increases with an increase in temperature.
+Responses

-inhibited by low temperature. pH may decrease in summer due
+low temperature. pH may decrease in summer due to activities of

 good soil moisture improves nutrient uptake